Occupational Therapy for Children With ADHD

 The occupational therapist might also test your child for something called sensory processing disorder.

 Most people can filter out the screams of a fire engine siren or the sound of a flushing toilet.
-But for some kids with ADHD, these sights and sounds are an overwhelming bombardment to the senses.
+But for some kids with ADHD, these sights and sounds overwhelm their senses.

-Some kids with ADHD pull away from excess stimulation.
+Some children with the condition pull away from too much stimulation.
 Others crave even more.
 They're the ones who can swing and spin endlessly.

-To help ADHD kids who have sensory processing disorder, occupational therapists use a technique called sensory integrative therapy.
-In this technique, the therapist helps to re-organize the child's sensory system, using:
+Occupational therapists use a technique called sensory integrative therapy to help kids with ADHD who have sensory processing disorder.
+In this technique, the therapist helps to reorganize the child's sensory system, using:

 - Deep pressure, such as massage or the use of a weighted vest or blanket

 - Rhythmic, repetitive movements such as on a swing, trampoline, or exercise ball